tweag/HaskellR/doc/H-user.md

 We do not normally manipulate R values directly, instead leaving them alone for R to manage.
 In Haskell, we manipulate *handles* to R values, rather than the values themselves directly.
-Handles have types of the form `SEXP a`, which is actually a type synonym for a pointer type, so values of type `SEXP a` are not terribly interesting in their own right: they are just memory addresses, as seen above.
+Handles have types of the form `SEXP s a`, which is actually a type synonym for a pointer type, so values of type `SEXP s a` are not terribly interesting in their own right: they are just memory addresses, as seen above.
 However, one can use `H.print` to ask R to show us the value pointed to by a handle: